pashaydev/unborn/README.md

 # Telegram Bot Project

-This project is a Node.js-based Telegram bot that utilizes SQLite3 for database management and Telegraph for simplified Telegram API interactions
+This project is a Node.js (Bun runtime) Telegram bot that utilizes SQLite for database management and integrates with various AI services including OpenAI, Anthropic, and Stable Diffusion.

 ## Installation